PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 3. **Customers.** When customers demand a new feature, like reliable and resumable data exports, we need to consider whether we build or buy.

-The goal of technology is to solve this hair-on-fire problem.
+The goal of technology is to solve this specific hair-on-fire problem.
 We find potential technologies that do this in one of two ways:

 1. **What are other people using to solve the problem?** Technologies are by definition tools or services other people have used to solve problems.
 One reason [we chose ClickHouse](/blog/how-we-turned-clickhouse-into-our-eventmansion), for example, was that Cloudflare used it.

 2. **How have YOU solved this problem in the past?** Pitfalls are often avoidable if you already fell in them once.
 This means we often rely on our teams' experience with a technology to guide our evaluation.

 Realistically, the evaluation process happens at the same time as figuring out the options.
-This is because some options can be written off immediately as they don't fit our requirements.
+This is because our team knows some options can be written off immediately as they don't fit our requirements.
 When we were looking for [scalable replacements for Postgres](/blog/how-we-turned-clickhouse-into-our-eventmansion) in our early days, for example, we knew we needed it to be open source and self-hostable.
 This immediately cut down our list.

 ## Evaluate solutions autonomously